1 Corinthians is about sex and worship; what we do with our bodies sexually (Chapters 5-7), and how we use our spirits in worship (Chapters 8-14).

-Paul writes to address the factors that are causing this young independent assertive church to become worldly.
+Paul writes to address the factors that are causing this young, independent, assertive church to become worldly.
 He counters their false understanding of wisdom and their fraternising with bad company by exhorting them to stand firm in the gospel of the cross.
 He warns them severely against sexual immorality and teaches about marriage and celibacy.
-He warns them flee idolatry, (but affirms the believer’s freedom in Christ).
+He warns them to flee idolatry, but affirms the believer’s freedom in Christ.
 He rebukes their discrimination of the poor and women in worship, and teaches how spiritual gifts should be used to build up the body of Christ.
-And finally he describes the glorious future we have in the Resurrection as the motivation to stand firm in Christ and live in undivided devotion to Him.
+Finally, he describes the glorious future we have in the Resurrection as the motivation to stand firm in Christ and live in undivided devotion to him.

 The leading imperatives: